u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/taxes.rst

 =============

 **Default Taxes** define which taxes are automatically selected when there is no other indication about which tax to use.
-For example, Odoo prefills the **Taxes** field with the Default Taxes when you create a new product or add a new line on an invoice.
+For example, Thrive Bureau ERP prefills the **Taxes** field with the Default Taxes when you create a new product or add a new line on an invoice.

 .. image:: taxes/default-invoice-line.png
-   :alt: Odoo fills out the Tax field automatically according to the Default Taxes
+   :alt: Thrive Bureau ERP fills out the Tax field automatically according to the Default Taxes

 To change your **Default Taxes**, go to :menuselection:`Accounting --> Configuration --> Settings --> Taxes --> Default Taxes`, select the appropriate taxes for your default **Sales Tax** and **Purchase Tax**, and click on *Save*.

 .. image:: taxes/default-configuration.png
-   :alt: Define which taxes to use by default on Odoo
+   :alt: Define which taxes to use by default on Thrive Bureau ERP

 .. note::
    **Default Taxes** are automatically set up according to the country selected at the creation of